The Challenge I Faced

 27});

-I setup the Redux configuration with the persistReducer
+The redux configuration is setup with the persistReducer

 and combineReducers